ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ![Preview](Reports/Files/preview.png)

-Tools to zoom/zoom out are also present on the page.
+Tools to zoom in/zoom out are also present on the page.

 ## Frequency analysis